 Flash compensation alters flash output from the level suggested by the camera, changing the brightness of the main subject relative to the background.
-Choose from values between -3 EV (darker) and +1 EV (brighter) in increments of 1⁄2 EV; in general, positive values make the subject brighter while negative values make it darker.
+Choose from values between -3 EV (darker) and +1 EV (brighter) in increments of 1⁄2EV; in

-A \square icon is displayed when flash compensation is in effect.
+A \boxtimes icon is displayed when flash compensation is in effect.
 Normal flash output can be restored by setting flash compensation to ± 0 .
 Flash compensation is not reset when the camera is turned off.